-It’s not always easy for women to articulate what they want in bed.
+Some women will let you know exactly what they want during sex.
+Some women have a harder time.
+Hey, it’s not easy for all women to articulate desires.
 After all, it’s not like there are tons of resources around to help coach them with that task.
 Men have traditionally taken the lead when it comes to accessible sexual narratives (yeah, porn).
-But that doesn’t change the fact that women have distinct wants and desires when it comes to sex.
-They just don’t always make them known to their partners, which can make things difficult to give them the specific type of pleasure they desire.
-So, listed below are some tips for how to better gauge what women really want in bed.
-We know you aren’t mind readers, but that’s no excuse for remaining blind to her interests.
-Check out the list below.
+But that doesn’t change the fact that every woman has distinct wants when it comes to sex.
+They just don’t always make them known to their partners, which can make the whole let-me-pleasure-you thing a bit more difficult.
+But, there are some universal things men can do to help women in the bedroom.
+Listed below are some tips for how to better gauge what women want in bed.

 Talk It Out and Plan Ahead

 A simple lack of communication in the bedroom can balloon into astronomical problems.
 While sex is a largely physical experience, there is an important verbal component that’s often overlooked.
 Actually sitting down and talking to your partner about what they enjoy, what they aren’t so crazy about and what they might be curious about can be a transformative experience.
 Of course, we know it’s not always easy to get that ball rolling, so maybe talk it out over a glass of wine.
 Maybe you could turn on a show that you know has some steamy sex scenes.
 It’s not important how you chose to go about it, what’s important is that it demonstrates effort and intention, and that’s what you need to keep sex healthy and exciting.
 “It’s important to make sex a priority,” Dr. Chris Donaghue, sex therapist and author of the upcoming book Rebel Love previously told Fatherly.
 “It’s important to articulate what you want to be working on.”